Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Schofields had a median taxpayer income of $66,725 and an average income of $76,764 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is high compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $72,637 (median) and $83,565 (average).
-Census data shows household, family, and personal incomes in Schofields rank high nationally, between the 89th and 93rd percentiles.
-Income analysis reveals 38.2% of the population, or 9,394 individuals, fall within the $1,500 - 2,999 income range, which is similar to the surrounding region where this cohort represents 30.9%.
-Economic strength is evident with 43.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-High housing costs consume 19.7% of income, but strong earnings place disposable income at the 91st percentile nationally.
+The suburb of Schofields has a median taxpayer income of $66,725 and an average income of $76,764, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is high nationally, compared with Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, current estimates project a median income of approximately $72,637 and an average income of $83,565, based on Wage Price Index growth of 8.86% since financial year 2023.
+The 2021 Census figures show that household, family, and personal incomes in Schofields rank highly nationally, between the 89th and 93rd percentiles.
+Income brackets indicate that 38.2% of the population (9,394 individuals) fall within the $1,500 - $2,999 income range, which aligns with the surrounding region where this cohort represents 30.9%.
+Economic strength is evident through 43.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 19.7% of income, yet strong earnings place disposable income at the 91st percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income